 How Do You Archive a Website?

 There are several ways to archive a website.
-A single webpage can simply be saved to your hard drive, free tools such as HTTrack and the Wayback Machine can be used, or you can depend on a CMS backup.
+A single webpage can simply be saved to your hard drive, free online archive tools such as HTTrack and the Wayback Machine can be used, or you can depend on a CMS backup.
 But the best way to capture a site is to use an automated archiving solution that captures every change.

 The Wayback Machine is great because it not only allows you to type in just about any website and see what it looked like years ago (revisiting the pre-2000s website of a company like Apple can be very entertaining), but it also lets your archive websites as well.

 Unfortunately, this isn’t automated archiving.
 Although it lets you archive a website online free of charge, you have to manually save individual pages, so it can be a slow and laborious process.
 Moreover, if you’re looking for a complete record you’d need to archive a webpage again every time a change is made to the page in order to accurately capture and preserve changes and deletions.